kevin-tofu/scikit-topt/README.md

 # Scikit Topology Optimization (Scikit-Topt)
 ## Features
- There are few topology optimization codes built on mesh-based frameworks available on GitHub (It may be just that I do not know this field so well though).
-Moreover, many of them are hard-coded, making them difficult to understand.
-As far as I know, there doesn’t seem to be a project that serves as a de facto standard.
  To contribute to the open-source community and education—which I’ve always benefited from—I decided to start this project.

   The currently supported features are as follows:
 - Coding with Python